duane9/printbreakpoint/README.rst

     export PYTHONBREAKPOINT=printbreakpoint.pb

-Now when you add a breakpoint() to your code, it will show the output from pb when you run your code.
+Now when you add a breakpoint() to your code, it will show the output from pb.

 ::